 Information & Welcome Center

-The Information/Welcome Center (Outreach) exists to provide accurate information and appropriate referral services about college programs, services, and procedures to students, faculty, staff, and the community at large in a manner that is pleasant and inviting and to effectively reach out to both traditional and non-traditional students for the purpose of recruitment, matriculation, and retention at Antelope Valley College.
+The Information/Welcome Center (Outreach) exists to provide assistance, accurate information and appropriate referral services about college programs, services, and procedures to students, faculty, staff, and the community at large in a manner that is pleasant and inviting and to effectively reach out to both traditional and non-traditional students for the purpose of recruitment, matriculation, and retention at Antelope Valley College.

 New Student Success Workshops

 |Tuesday, September 12 (9am-12pm)||Palmdale Center 148|

 |Thursday, October 12 (9am-12pm)||Palmdale Center 148|